 Winters can be brutal in northern areas near the Alps.
 Summers can be hot in this region as well.
 Central Italy remains somewhat constant with mild temperatures throughout the year.
 In southern Italy, temperatures are warm in winter and even warmer in the summer.
 Regardless of where in Italy, the climate is described as Mediterranean.

 - Milan – Nestled in the northern Italy, Milan is bordered by the Alps.
-Winters are milder than other northern cities, but summers can hot.
-The variety in temperature is typical in Northern cities
+Winters are milder than other northern cities, but summers can be hot.
+The variety in temperature is typical in Northern cities.

 - Naples – Is one of the largest and most-traveled cities in Southern Italy.
 Even in the winter months, temperatures will remain mostly above 10 degrees Celsius.
 In the summer months, Naples will catch cool breezes off the ocean.